HarryPoon000/HarryPoon000.github.io/README.md

 # About me

-My name's Harry, a Comp Sci student studying at HKUST.
+My name's Harry, I'm a Comp Sci student studying at HKUST.
 I also have an extended major in AI and a minor in Physics :)

 # Page Contents